-- Insight into the physics of many particle systems. - Basic knowledge of the application of statistical sampling theory to physics. - Working knowledge of Monte Carlo simulation and its applications in physics and beyond. - Familiarity with computer programming.
+- Insight into the physics of many-particle systems. - Basic knowledge of the application of statistical sampling theory to physics. - Working knowledge of Monte Carlo simulation and its applications in physics and beyond. - The ability to write and debug computer simulations of stochastic physical systems.